netwerk-digitaal-erfgoed/dataset-register/README.md

 npx nx serve api
 ```

+You can open a local QLever UI at http://localhost:7002/default.

 ### Run in production

 To run the application in production, first compile and then run it.
 You may want to disable logging, which is enabled